bsin1/apollo2-prisma2-express-boilerplate/README.md

 npm install -g prisma2
 ```

-### 2. Add environment variables
+### 2. Configure Prisma datasource & environment variables

 Prisma datasources (located in /prisma/schema.prisma) are configured to use the following environment variables:

 `POSTGRES_URL` for PostgreSQL Databases
 `MYSQL_URL` for MySQL Databases

-This project uses [DotEnv](https://github.com/motdotla/dotenv) to include environment variables.

-add a `.env` file to the root of the project and all key value pairs will be added to `process.env`.
+Uncomment your desired datasource and add a `.env` file to the root of the project to add key value pairs to `process.env` via [DotEnv](https://github.com/motdotla/dotenv).

 _.env_